noahziheng/LightX/README.md

     - Device IP need be set `192.168.4.1`
     - Device need start TCP server and listen port `5000`
     - SSID need be `LightX-` and your device name or id(It will be shown)
- - Device need send all current states(all commands) to APP when connected.

 ### Data Protocol

 Packets of data will make up of hexadecimal 8-bit char.

 `3A 00` is start of packet, `FF FA` is end of packet

+0. Query current state

+> Command is `@`,device need send all command(1-3) to Application when get this command

+Example:
+ - `3A 00 40 FF FA` Query current state

 1. Light On/Of